 Our objective should be to make their burden lighter.
 Bridge of Hope does that in many ways.
 This program provides a holistic development for children living in severe poverty through value-based teaching and training.

-The Bridge of Hope program provides FREE education, health care, nutritious food and school supplies for the underprivileged children.
+The Gospel for Asia (GFA) Bridge of Hope program provides FREE education, health care, nutritious food and school supplies for the underprivileged children.
 This holistic development focuses on equipping these children not only to grow into responsible citizens but also to reach their potential.

 Bridge of Hope helps more than 70,000 underprivileged children in Asian nations by providing them free education, a nutritious diet, school uniforms, school bags and notebooks.
 With qualified staff to manage these centers, Bridge of Hope has given these children a new ray of hope for a brighter future.